Split Sizing for Wedding Dresses: Your Complete FAQ Guide

 What Is Split Sizing?

 Split sizing is a special ordering option that allows brides to choose two different sizes for the bodice and the skirt of a wedding gown.
-For example: ordering a size 10 top with a size 14 bottom.
+For example, you might order a size 10 top with a size 14 bottom.

-Designers offer this customization, for a fee, to help accommodate brides whose measurements don’t align perfectly with one standard size.
+Designers offer this customization for a fee.
+It helps accommodate brides whose measurements don’t align perfectly with one standard size.

 Why Do Brides Need Split Sizing?